Blog · Analysis · Last reviewed June 19, 2026

 Second, protect good-faith research.
 Safe harbor, test-account rules, data-minimization duties, third-party testing limits, and no-retaliation commitments should be legible before testing starts.

 Third, maintain a real handling process.
 ISO/IEC 30111 is about vulnerability handling after a report arrives: intake, verification, remediation, communication, release, and post-release work.
-AI safety reports need the same operating discipline, adapted for model versions, tools, prompts, policies, data stores, and product context.
+NIST SP 800-216 applies the same family of discipline to federal vulnerability disclosure by emphasizing receipt, assessment, management, and communication.
+AI safety reports need that operating discipline adapted for model versions, tools, prompts, policies, data stores, and product context.

 Fourth, pay for impact, not only elegance.
 A messy but material agentic failure can matter more than a beautiful exploit with little user harm.
 Reward schedules should not quietly privilege bugs that are easy to demo over harms that are harder to compress into a proof of concept.